jerome-trc/biomorph/ATTRIB.md

 ["HW_6 Draft Punk (detailing2)"](https://sketchfab.com/3d-models/hw-6-draft-punk-detailing2-625a4188ba404cdb8271ca7829a939c9) (used to render sprites for the Caster Cannon) is provided by [Vadim (vasateno)](https://sketchfab.com/mvasa69) under the Creative Commons Attribution 4.0 License.

 ["Low-Poly Magpul RVG"](https://sketchfab.com/3d-models/low-poly-magpul-rvg-86b3580a65c441db9d3401712c5c9b6d) (used as part of the model used to render sprites for the Tactical Shotgun) is provided by [notcplkerry](https://sketchfab.com/notcplkerry) under the Creative Commons Attribution 4.0 License.

+[""](https://sketchfab.com/3d-models/old-sci-fi-gun-7c280b2889bf4e0aa05a8f91848e01ea) (used to render sprites for the Coilgun) is provided by [sarychev.r](https://sketchfab.com/sarychev.r42) under the Creative Commons Attribution 4.0 License.

 ["Remington 870 with Magpul furniture"](https://sketchfab.com/3d-models/remington-870-with-magpul-furniture-07d1fce010ef4127931e8ddd516713f8) (used to render sprites for the Pump Shotgun) is provided by [Medji](https://sketchfab.com/Medji) under the Creative Commons Attribution 4.0 License.